apiotrow/apiotrow.github.io/_posts/2014-11-09-Got-That-Greenlight.md

 Harsh.
 However, having my pitch selected means I have to refine it, build a prototype, and then pitch it again.
 The good part is that I can bring one classmate on to help me.
 I knew from the beginning who I wanted.
 I have a friend who has made it clear that he hates any kind of custom hardware, and is only interested in programming a game.
 I joked with him that if Hoppity-Boing made it to the final 15, I'd force him to join my team and make him work on the trampoline the entire year.
 I broke the bad new to him soon after I heard I was going on to round 2:

 <img src="/assets/2014-11-09/22.png">

+All in all, I'm pretty amped to start this.